-1. No Final Plat for a subdivision or Final Planned Unit Development Plan or Planning Clearance for a building permit containing residential units shall be approved until and unless the applicable SLD fee in effect at the time such approval is applied for has been paid as required by this Section based on the increased number of approved dwelling units.
-No SLD fee shall be required or collected under this Section with respect to any subdivision for which final approval has been granted as of the effective date of this Section.
-Minor Subdivisions may defer the payment of impact fees until the time of Planning Clearance for a building permit.
-Minor subdivisions for only residential land uses that defer the impact fees to the time of Planning Clearance are required to pay the fee in effect at the time of Planning Clearance approval.

-- 2. In the sole discretion of the City Council, the city may elect to approve a Final Plat or Final Planned Unit Development Plan or Planning Clearance for a building permit subject to payment of required SLD fees due under this Section pursuant to a deferred payment plan.
+- No Planning Clearance for a building containing residential units shall be approved until and unless the applicable SLD fee has been paid as required by this Section based on the increased number of approved dwelling units.
+No SLD fee shall be required or collected under this Section with respect to any subdivision for which final approval has been granted as of the effective date of this Section. - 2.
+In the sole discretion of the City Council, the city may elect to approve a Planning Clearance subject to payment of required SLD fees due under this Section pursuant to a deferred payment plan.
 Provided, however, any deferred payment plan shall provide for a performance guarantee such as a performance bond, irrevocable letter of credit, or escrow fund approved by the City Council, to assure payment of such fees. - 3.
-Any plan for payment of SLD Ffees on a deferred basis in accordance with subsection (B)(2) above shall be documented in a written deferred payment plan-referenced on the recorded Final Plat or Final Planning Unit Development Plan.
+Any plan for payment of SLD fees on a deferred basis in accordance with subsection (B)(2) above shall be documented in a written deferred payment plan.
 Such deferred payment plan shall contain, at a minimum, the following: - a.
-The legal description of the real property subject to the deferred payment plan. - b.
-A detailed statement of the SLD fees owed pursuant to the condition of approval of the Final Plat of the subdivision or Final Planned Unit Development Plan or Planning Clearance for a building permit, which remain unpaid. - c.
-The agreement of the owner/developer to pay all SLD fees owed with respect to such real property upon the sale of such property or upon application for a Planning Clearance for a building permit for one (1) or more dwelling units to be constructed on such property, which ever first occurs. - d.
+The legal description of the real property subject to the deferred payment plan.

+- b.
+A detailed statement of the SLD fees owed pursuant to the condition of approval of the Planning Clearance, which remain unpaid. - c.
+The agreement of the owner/developer to pay all SLD fees owed with respect to such real property upon the sale of such property or upon application for a Planning Clearance permit for one (1) or more dwelling units to be constructed on such property, which ever first occurs. - d.
 A description of the performance guarantee assuring that such fees shall be paid when due and owing. - e.
 The notarized signature of the record owners of the property or their duly authorized agents. - f.
 The notarized signature of the Community Development Department Director or his or her designee, indicating approval of the deferred payment plan. - C. Exemptions.
 The following shall be exempted from dedication of school lands or payment of the SLD fee: - 1.
-Subdivisions or other developments containing only non-residential buildings, other structures, or non-residential mobile homes;

-- 2. Subdivisions or other developments containing only nursing homes, adult foster care facilities, or specialized group care facilities; and - 3.
+Subdivisions or other developments containing only non-residential buildings; - 2.
+Subdivisions or other developments containing only nursing homes, adult foster care facilities, or specialized group care facilities; and - 3.
 Approved residential developments that are subject to recorded covenants restricting the age of the residents of dwelling units contained within such developments in such a manner that the dwelling units may be classified as "housing for older persons" pursuant to the Federal Fair Housing Amendments Act of 1988.